Inefficient Procurement in Times of Pandemia

-The public health crisis caused by the COVID-19 pandemic, coupled with the subsequent economic emergency and social turmoil, has pushed governments to substantially and swiftly increase spending.
-Because of the pressing nature of the crisis, public procurement rules and procedures have been relaxed in many places in order to expedite transactions.
-However, this may also create opportunities for corruption.
-Using contract-level information on public spending from Colombia’s e-procurement platform, and a difference-in-differences identification strategy, we find that municipalities classified by a machine learning algorithm as traditionally more prone to corruption react to the pandemic-led spending surge by using a larger proportion of discretionary non-competitive contracts and increasing their average value.
-This is especially so in the case of contracts to procure crisis-related goods and services.
-Additionally, in places that rank higher on our corruption scale, contracts signed during the emergency are more likely to have cost overruns, be awarded to campaign donors, and exhibit implementation inefficiencies.
-Our evidence suggests that easing procurement rules in response to large negative shocks may increase corruption, and thus governments that encourage spending should also bolster instances of monitoring and oversight.
+The public health and economic crisis caused by the COVID-19 pandemic has pushed governments to substantially and swiftly increase spending.
+Consequently, public procurement rules have been relaxed in many places to expedite transactions.
+However, this may also create opportunities for inefficiency and corruption.
+Using contract-level information on public spending from Colombia’s e-procurement platform, and a difference-in-differences identification strategy, we find that municipalities classified by a machine learning algorithm as more prone to corruption react to the spending surge by using a larger proportion of discretionary non-competitive contracts and increasing their average value, especially to procure crisis-related items.
+In these places, contracts signed during the emergency are more likely to have cost overruns, be awarded to campaign donors, and exhibit a range of implementation inefficiencies.
+Our evidence suggests that large negative shocks such as the recent COVID-19 pandemic may increase waste and corruption.

 Keywords: Corruption, COVID-19, Public procurement, Machine learning